MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab06_Plugins.md

 - Create two plugins using a common provided base class

-- Implement logic to work with a plugin registered on an entity event
+- Implement logic to work with a plugin registered on an Table event

 - Implement logic to work with a plugin registered on a custom action event